Ultimately, this page is your path to finding more storm damage leads and landing more general contracting and roofing jobs in your market.

 Invest in paid advertising.

-If there’s a time for storm chasers to invest in paid online advertising, it’s in the aftermath of a major storm.
+If there’s a time for storm chasers to invest in paid online advertising, it’s before and after a major storm is in, or expected to be, in town.

 Unlike other inbound marketing efforts like your website and SEO strategy, paid advertising on Google will help generate storm damage leads at the flip of a switch, as owners search the platform for contractors and immediate help.